 - Complications from Surgery: Patients who require surgery run the risk of typical surgery complications.
 Notably, these include the risk of infection at the surgical site and possible blood clots from the duration of surgery.
 Both of these complications are treatable with antibiotics and blood thinners respectively; however, both of these can also become serious if not caught early and patients could wind up spending an extra amount of time in the hospital due to these complications.

 It is important for patients to remember that this list represents only a few of the complications that can develop from a herniated disc.
 Patients should monitor their symptoms closely and contact their doctor if their symptoms change or worsen.Sacramento Personal Injury Lawyer

 I’m Ed Smith, a Sacramento Personal Injury Lawyer.
 If you have suffered a bulging disk in a car crash or other type of accident, please call me at (916) 921-6400 for friendly, free advice.
-I may be reached toll-free at (800) 404-5400 if you are calling from outside the Sacramento area.

 I am one of the members of the California sector of the Million Dollar Advocates Forum.
 As a group, we represent some of the top injury lawyers in the United States.
 All of us have won case verdicts and settlements in excess of 1 Million Dollars.